avnet-iotconnect/avnet-iotc-mtb-xensiv-example/QUICKSTART_AWS.md

 ## Configure the Xensiv Board

 > **Note 1:**
-> There is no terminal echo when typing, so be very careful when entering the following information.
-If a mistake is made, the board must be reset and this section repeated.
+> There is no echo in the terminal when typing or pasting values.
+> If a mistake is made, the board must be reset and this section repeated.

-> **Note 2:**
-> Use the "Edit" --> "Paste" menu as shortcuts may not work in the terminal.

-* Press the "RST" button on the board and wait until the following output is visible:  `Please enter your device configuration`
+* Verify the following output is visible in the terminal:  `Please enter your device configuration`
+* If not, press reset the board.

 > **Note:**
-> If you want to change an existing configuration press `y` then `Enter` within 5 seconds (or the board with auto-boot with saved settings)
+> If you want to change an existing configuration press `y` when prompted to do so.

 * Enter the **Platform** for which you subscribed and press `Enter`
 * Enter the **CPID** acquired from the key vault and press `Enter`
 * Enter the **Environment** (ENV) acquired from the key vault and press `Enter`
 * Enter the **WIFI SSID** of the 2.4GHz network and press `Enter`
 * Enter the **WIFI Password** and press `Enter`
+* The device will configure iteself and reboot
 * Ensure the device is able connect to the WiFi network, obtain an IP address, and get updated time from an NTP server.

 ```